Background: Proprietary Designs at Risk Through AI Channels

 How does Areebi detect proprietary engineering data in AI interactions?

-Areebi's DLP engine supports custom pattern definitions that can be tailored to your organization's specific data formats - including part number schemas, material specification codes, tolerance notation, CAD metadata patterns, and proprietary nomenclature.
+Areebi's DLP engine supports custom pattern definitions that can be tailored to your organization's specific data formats, including part number schemas, material specification codes, tolerance notation, CAD metadata patterns, and proprietary nomenclature.
 These custom patterns are layered on top of standard detection capabilities for PII, credentials, and other sensitive data categories, providing comprehensive coverage for manufacturing-specific IP.

 Can Areebi help with ITAR compliance for AI usage?